 • Degradation of one module does not affect other modules.

 |Third party per-inverter monitoring||Integrated Enlighten™ per-module monitoring||• Continuous per-module performance monitoring for optimized harvest.

 Envoy allows you to monitor each module through the Enlighten website.

-The module performance information generated by each Micro-inverter is collected by the Enphase communications gateway called the Energy Management Unit (EMU).
+The module performance information generated by each inverter is collected by the Enphase communications gateway called the Energy Management Unit (EMU).
 This is also known as the Envoy.
 The EMU then transmits this data over a broadband internet connection to the Enphase Enlighten™ website.

 The Enphase Enlighten website analyzes the per-module data collected by each Micro-inverter.
 Enlighten automatically detects any shortfall in energy production, identifies possible causes, and suggests solutions to correct the problem.
 The Enphase Enlighten website is constantly monitoring and managing every module on every installation.